Growing up is not easy, and sometimes it's hard to cope with whatever life throws at you.

 Once they have a good sense of who you are and what you want, they'll suggest different things that can help and you'll decide what to do next together.

-Need support during treatment?
+Need support with medicine?

 Try the HeadMeds medicines guide for young people, including information on possible side effects and young people's stories.